Anshul619/weather-mcp/README.md

 }
 ````

 # Configure for Copilot (through visual code)
-- If you're using VS Code with **GitHub Copilot**, add the following configuration to your `~/.vscode/mcp.json` file and restart VS code.
+- If you're using VS Code with [GitHub Copilot](https://github.com/features/copilot), add the following configuration to your `~/.vscode/mcp.json` file and restart VS code.
 - [Read more](https://code.visualstudio.com/docs/copilot/customization/mcp-servers)

 ````json